tomkealey/tomkealey.github.io/content/posts/football-manager.md

 ![Football Manager](image.jpg)

-Taking inspiration from Football Management to guide reflection on my own performance, potential, impact and development as an Engineering Manager.
+Taking inspiration from Football Management to guide reflections on my performance, potential, impact and development as an Engineering Manager.

-- Escape industry bias and questioning things anew.
-- Both challenging environments with high expectations.
-- Success relies on developing high performing teams.
+These are challenging environments with high expectations.
+Success relies on unlocking individual potential and developing high performing teams.

-Here are areas I choose to reflect on:
+Areas to reflect on:

 ## Current Performance